Cooroy, Queensland: Geography

 Cooroy is inland from the northern Sunshine Coast hinterland about 22 km west of Noosa Heads.
 The Bruce Highway runs through the locality from south-east to north-west, bypassing the town.
-The Cooroy Noosa Road (State Route 6) runs north through the town from the Bruce Highway, then turns east.
+The Cooroy–Noosa Road exits to the east from Cooroy Connection Road, which runs north through the town from the Bruce Highway.
+West Cooroy National Park is located to west of Cooroy.